 I migrated to UNH from a career that initially started in the oil field working as a Field Engineer with Halliburton Services, then I worked for 5 years as a licensed Professional Engineer in a small Civil/Surveying firm that specialized in land development for residential and commercial clients.
 An early adopter of CAD in this field, I started working heavily with AutoCAD and computer networks in 1986, which created an opportunity to consult with the Civil Technology faculty here at UNH, when they brought their CAD lab facilities on line in 1988.
 Later in 1990, when a position became available I decided to give it a try as I had always enjoyed teaching small seminars and training other employees at my previous jobs.

-I really enjoy my job here, I work with great colleagues and get to meet lots of interesting people.
-My duties here also include keeping our extensive award-winning computer teaching facilities up to date and functioning, providing some of the best learning environments on campus.
+I really enjoy my job here, I work with great colleagues and get to meet lots of interesting people and great students.
 Besides keeping active and current in the construction and computer industries, my expertise in training CAD and computer mapping software has taken me to all corners of the globe as a Technical Specialist with Autodesk.
 I try to stay closer to home now, reaching out into the community to share my experience and knowledge where I can.

 I have built homes for Habitat for Humanity, and I enjoy working around my own home and "wrenching" on my vehicles.